Akulav/RTP-LAB1/README.md

 ## Instructions

-1. just mix run smth IDK
+1. mix run --no-halt (IDK why it needs --no-halt, but it works so yeah...)

 ### Things id does: